zubinchopra/uwjavatest/README.md

 Note that if you have a Mac, this is much easier; install [Homebrew][2], and once that's done, issue "brew install gradle" at the command-line.
-You will need to have Java installed on your Mac already, which may require a download from Oracle to do so.
+You will need to have Java installed on your Mac already, which may require a [download from Oracle][3] to do so.
+(Or, you can use Homebrew again, if you feel comfortable doing so: `brew update && brew cask install java`.)

 The reason we are using Gradle is because this is the build system used internally inside Android Studio (at least for now).
 Understanding a little of how it works will be helpful when working with your own